 Welcome to the home of the Great Lakes Michael Chekhov Consortium.
 Please contact us directly: GLMCC@mountunion.edu

 Certified Associate Teacher

-Eva Gil has worked in theater in Chicago, New York and regionally for over a decade as an actor and producer.
-She holds an MFA in Acting from Case Western/Cleveland Play House, is an Acting Apprentice Alumni from Actors Theatre of Louisville, and a Certified Associate Teacher of the Michael Chekhov Technique through GLMCC.
-She is a producer and Company Member with Partly Cloudy People.
-She has taught and coached at Dobama Theatre, Hathaway Brown, City College of NY, Miami University, Oregon Shakespeare Festival as well as independent offerings.
+Eva Gil has worked in theater in Chicago, New York and regionally for over a decade as a theatre artist and educator.
+She holds an MFA in Acting from Case Western/Cleveland Play House, an alumna of Actors Theatre of Louisville's Professional Training Program, and a Certified Teacher of the Michael Chekhov Technique through GLMCC.
+She has taught at Wright State University, Northern Kentucky University, Dobama Theatre, Hathaway Brown, City College of NY, Miami University, Oregon Shakespeare Festival as well as private coaching.
 Recently she has directed for Amios, Mastodon Theatre, NY Shakespeare Exchange, Partly Cloudy People and Athena Theatre.
+She is a producer and Company Member with Partly Cloudy People in New York City.
 Favorite roles include: Brooke in Other Desert Cities, Edward/Victoria in Cloud 9, Varya in The Cherry Orchard and Hermia in Dead Man’s Cell Phone.

 Theatre, Waiting for Lefty at Fess Parker Theatre, with Danny Glover in The California Innocent's Project, and A Few Good Men as Col. Jessup in Mons, Belgium.
 Local acting credits include: Music Man, Funny Thing, and Anything Goes at Porthouse Theatre, Inherit the Wind at the Cleveland Playhouse, and Annie at the Beck Center.